Homeopatch/customer_feedback_ai_explorer/README.md

    - Frontend: http://localhost:3000
    - Backend API: http://localhost:8000

+6. Optionally, download the dataset from [here](https://www.kaggle.com/datasets/mehmetisik/amazon-review), and upload it via the frontend.
+Note that this dataset might take several minutes to be precessed first.

 ### Usage

 1. Upload a CSV file containing customer feedback data using the upload form.